 Mix the flour, baking powder, sugar, salt, parsley and thyme together in a large bowl.
 Cut the butter into the flour mixture and then mix using a pastry blender or a large fork until the mixture resembles coarse crumbs.
 Stir in the shredded cheddar cheese and chives.

-Arrange the scones on the baking sheet, brush with buttermilk and sprinkle tops with pepper and paprika.
-Bake for 18-20 minutes or until golden brown on the bottom.
+Preheat your oven to 400 degrees F. Brush the scones with buttermilk and sprinkle pepper and paprika on top.
+Bake for 20-25 minutes or until golden brown on the bottom.